ONLINE THERAPY & COUNSELLING FOR MUSLIM WOMEN

 1. Do I need therapy?

 If you’re asking yourself, “Do I need therapy?” — the answer is often yes, or at least worth exploring.
-Many people consider therapy when they feel stuck, overwhelmed, or simply not like themselves.
+Many women consider therapy when they feel stuck, overwhelmed, or simply not like themselves.

-At my Edmonton-based therapy practice, I work with women across Alberta, New Brunswick, Nova Scotia, Nunavut and Quebec who are ready to stop just “getting by” and start feeling real contentment.
+At my Edmonton-based online counselling practice, I work with Muslim women across Alberta, New Brunswick, Nova Scotia, Nunavut and Quebec who are ready to stop just “getting by” and start feeling real contentment.
 Whether you’re facing a specific issue or just know something isn’t right, therapy can help.

 2. Should I see a therapist or psychologist?